How is Elo Calculated in LMSYS? The Secret Math Behind AI Leaderboards (April 2026)

 Decoding the Scoreboard

-You see a score of 1287 next to a new model, but how is Elo calculated lmsys style compared to a chess match?
+You see a score of 1500 next to a new model, but how is Elo calculated lmsys style compared to a chess match?

 If you don't understand the math, you are likely misinterpreting the leaderboard.
-A 5-point difference might look like a win, but statistically, it could be a tie.
+A 5-point difference might look like a clear win, but statistically, it could be a tie.

 It's Not Just Wins and Losses (The Bradley-Terry Model)